aldearco/arco-framework/README.md

 This framework is inspired by Laravel and in no way wants to compete against Laravel.

-Arco Framework has been created within an educational framework following the Mastermind course below:
+Arco Framework has been created within an educational aim following the Mastermind course below:

 **`Create your own Web Framework with PHP`**
 - https://www.mastermind.ac/courses/crea-tu-propio-framework-desde-cero